UP LAW FACULTY

-Vermont Law School, Master of Laws, Cum Laude
+Vermont Law School, Master of Studies in Environmental Law, Cum Laude (1995)

 Professor Gatmaytan teaches Constitutional Law, Legal Method, and Local Government Law.
 Before he entered the academe in 1998, he practiced law through public interest law offices working with rural poor communities involved in environment and natural resources law, indigenous peoples’ rights, agrarian reform, and local governance.

 He graduated with a Bachelor’s Degree from the Ateneo de Manila (B.S.
 Legal Management) in 1987 and a law degree (LL.B.) from the University of the Philippines in 1991.
 He holds Masters Degrees from Vermont Law School (cum laude) and the University of California, Los Angeles.